th0mr/plasmidcanvas/packaging_plasmid_canvas.rst

 Updating the pypi documentation in readthedocs
 ==============================================

 This should be done automatically when a change is made to the documentation on master.
+Verify this at https://plasmidcanvas.readthedocs.io/en/latest/